Adriancoding96/Adriancoding96/README.md

 - 👋 Hi, I’m @Adriancoding96
 - 👀 I’m interested in coding and learning.
 - 🌱 I’m currently learning Java and C.
-- 👨‍🎓 I´m studying at YrkesAkademin in sweden with the goal to become a full stack developer.
-And im also currently taking CS50x from Harvard University online.
+- 👨‍🎓 I´m studying at YrkesAkademin in sweden.
 - 📫 How to reach me - Email: adrian.nilsson.coding@gmail.com

 <!---